Exploring British Thermal Units

 The BTU rate of a radiator is a quick and easy way of letting you know how much heat a radiator will emit, and is basically there to help you decide if a radiator is the correct size for your room or not.

-It’s important to know just how much heat each room of your home needs in order for your system to work efficiently and for you to have a space that is neither too hot nor too cold.
+It’s important to know just how much heat each room of your home needs in order for your system to work efficiently and for you to have a space that is neither too hot or too cold.

 BTU stands for British Thermal Unit.

-A BTU is the measurement used to represent the amount of energy it takes to heat one pound of water (about a pint) by one degree Farenheit.
+A BTU is the measurement used to represent the amount of energy it takes to heat one pound (1lb) of water (about a pint) by one degree Farenheit.

-Too little BTU output and your room will not reach the required temperature and you’ll suffer from your space being cold and uninviting, and nobody wants that.
+Too little BTU output and your room will not reach the required temperature and you’ll suffer from your space being cold and uninviting (and nobody wants that).

-For you to feel the full benefits of a radiator, and your central heating system, it is important that you select a radiator or heated towel rail that has the adequate heat output for the space it’s been selected to live in.
+It is important that you select a radiator or heated towel rail that has the adequate heat output for the space it’s been selected to live in.

 It’s common sense really.